windyashes/redux-feedback-form/INSTRUCTIONS.md

 Clicking next should move the user to the appropriate step in the process.

-The button on each page that moves you to the next page needs `data-testid="next"`

 ## THE REVIEW COMPONENT

 After collecting the 4 feedback parts, the app will allow the user to review their feedback.
+They should be able to see the values they added earlier.
 Users are not able to change their input on this step or go back for Base Mode.

 ![comments](wireframes/review-active.png)